 Pont Neuf, Stone bridge in 6th arrondissement, France

-The structure contains an equestrian statue of Henry IV at its center, replacing the original monument that was destroyed during the French Revolution.
+An equestrian statue of Henry IV stands at the center, replacing the original monument destroyed during the French Revolution.
+Beneath its base sits a small capsule containing documents and relics from the early 19th century.

 Location: 6th arrondissement of Paris